Carson Center Advisory Board Page

 Alex McDowell, RDI

 Clint!
-Runge is co-founder and Managing Director of Archrival, a fun-loving creative agency that goes against the grain to makes brands relevant with youth culture.
+Runge is Co-Founder and Managing Director of Archrival, a fun-loving creative agency that goes against the grain to makes brands relevant with youth culture.
 Clint! and team light the fires for clients such as Red Bull, Adidas, Hollister, YETI and a starting squad of athletes and entertainers.

 Ted Schilowitz is the first-ever Futurist-in-Residence for Paramount Pictures.
 In his new role, Schilowitz, who was previously a consulting futurist at Fox, will work closely with the Paramount and Viacom technology teams to explore all forms of new and emerging technologies, with an emphasis on virtual reality and augmented reality.

 Emmy Award-winner and New York Times best-selling novelist Sean Stewart is one of the most influential digital storytellers in the world.
+He currently serves as the Creative Director / Design Director for Mixed Reality start-up Magic Leap.